miguelaledesma/web-sprint-challenge-authentication-and-testing/README.md

-# Authentication and Testing Sprint Challenge
+# Authentication and Testing Project for BloomTech

-**Read these instructions carefully.
-Understand exactly what is expected _before_ starting this Sprint Challenge.**

-This challenge allows you to practice the concepts and techniques learned over the past sprint and apply them in a concrete project.
+This challenge allowed me to practice the concepts and techniques learned over the Backend Development week 3 sprint.
 This sprint explored **Authentication and Testing**.
-During this sprint, you studied **authentication, JSON web tokens, unit testing, and backend testing**.
-In your challenge this week, you will demonstrate your mastery of these skills by creating **a dad jokes app**.
+During this sprint, I studied **authentication, JSON web tokens, unit testing, and backend testing**.
+In your challenge, I demonstrated my mastery of these skills by creating **a dad jokes app**.

-This is an individual assessment.
-All work must be your own.
-All projects will be submitted to Codegrade for automated review.
-You will also be given feedback by code reviewers on Monday following the challenge submission.
-For more information on the review process [click here.](https://www.notion.so/bloomtech/How-to-View-Feedback-in-CodeGrade-c5147cee220c4044a25de28bcb6bb54a)
+This was an individual assessment.
+All work was done on my own.
+The project was submitted to Codegrade for automated review.

-You are not allowed to collaborate during the sprint challenge.

 ## Project Setup

-- [ ] Run `npm install` to install your dependencies.
+- [x] Run `npm install` to install your dependencies.
-- [ ] Build your database executing `npm run migrate`.
+- [x] Build your database executing `npm run migrate`.
-- [ ] Run tests locally executing `npm test`.
+- [x] Run tests locally executing `npm test`.

-## Project Instructions
+## Project Functionality

-Dad jokes are all the rage these days!
-In this challenge, you will build a real wise-guy application.

 Users must be able to call the `[POST] /api/auth/register` endpoint to create a new account, and the `[POST] /api/auth/login` endpoint to get a token.

-We also need to make sure nobody without the token can call `[GET] /api/jokes` and gain access to our dad jokes.
+Anybody without the token can call `[GET] /api/jokes` and gain access to our dad jokes.

-We will hash the user's password using `bcryptjs`, and use JSON Web Tokens and the `jsonwebtoken` library.
+User's password is hashed using `bcryptjs`, and use JSON Web Tokens and the `jsonwebtoken` library.

 ### MVP